probablykory/useful-trophies/README.md

 ### Changelist

+1.0.2
+* Bugfix: added a proximity check to prevent consuming summoning item when used near offering bowl.

 1.0.1
 * Bugfix for intermittent exception when consuming summoning items.
 * Bugfix for exception when consuming items via the hotbar.